wix-playground/stylable-components/specs/selectionlist.md

 * Children role - option (identifies a selectable element)

 ### Aria
 * aria-selected="true" - Applied to elements with role option that are visually styled as selected to inform assistive technologies that the options are selected.
-When multiple selections are allowed, this attribute is applied to all selected items.
+When multiple selections are allowed, this attribute is applied to all selected items (false when not selected).

 ### Focus